-We had one year end abruptly followed by another year of complete turmoil.
+We had one year end abruptly followed by another two years of complete turmoil.
 What will this school year bring us?

 Nobody knows how this school year is going to pan out.
 In fact, every part of this country along with the rest of the world may be facing different challenges at different times of this school year.

-While we don’t know what to expect, we’ve had the experience of the past two years to become mentally prepared and physically equipped for just about any circumstance that comes our way.
+While we don’t know what to expect, we’ve had the experience of the past three years to become mentally prepared and physically equipped for just about any circumstance that comes our way.

 Here are 10 Choral Teaching Tips for Navigating Another Unpredictable School Year:

 1. Use Google Classroom (not your physical classroom) as your choir’s home base

 Google classroom is a great way for students to receive all pertinent choir information.
 It can house all documents, schedules, and reminders.
 Instead of putting announcement on the bulletin board or smart board and/or handing our paperwork, we can train our students to receive their information through google classroom.
 In fact, this approach will limit the amount of class time spent on announcements.
 A daily announcement on the stream will be a great way to provide a consistent way for students to know what is going on in your choral program.

 Your Star-Spangled Banner Arrangement Is Too Difficult!

 On a typical year, I recommend setting 5 Guidelines that are reinforced to establish a positive and constructive learning environment.
 In this case, between social distancing, masks, changing locations, outdoor rehearsals, and virtual settings, the guidelines may need to be more malleable.
 I suggest having a live document, accessible in Google Classroom, that can change depending on circumstances.
 An example would be: